OKKM-insights/OKKM.insights/.github/ISSUE_TEMPLATE/peer_review.md

 ---
 name: Peer Review
 about: Someone outside of the team reviews one of the artifacts.
-title: Peer Review - clear name for issue
+title: Peer Review [DOCUMENT TITLE] - clear name for issue
 labels: ''
 assignees: ''